ACT Minister for Health and Wellbeing

 ACT Health works closely with other ACT Government agencies such as the ACT Government's Community Services Directorate, Justice and Community Safety Directorate, Chief Minister and Treasury Directorate, and emergency services providers such as the ACT Ambulance Service and the Australian Federal Police.

-Formalised consultative arrangements exist with a range of agencies, such as the Health Care Consumers' Association(ACT), ACT Medicare Local and mental health, alcohol and drug, and other community service providers.
+Formalised consultative arrangements exist with a range of agencies, such as the Health Care Consumers' Association(ACT), Capital Health Network and mental health, alcohol and drug, and other community service providers.

 The tertiary and training sectors remain key partners in the planning, development and delivery of healthcare services.
 Partnership arrangements with the Australian National University Medical School, University of Canberra, Australian Catholic University and Canberra Institute of Technology are well established and serve to assure the future supply of skilled health professionals.